dagronf/DSFQuickActionBar/README.md

 The contentSource (`DSFQuickActionBarContentSource`) provides the content and feedback for the quick action bar.
 The basic mechanism is similar to `NSTableViewDataSource`/`NSTableViewDelegate` in that the control will :-

 1. query the contentSource for items matching a search term (itemsForSearchTerm)
-2. ask the contentSource for a view to display each item (viewForItem)
+2. ask the contentSource for a view for each displayed item (viewForItem)
 3. indicate that the user has pressed/clicked a selection in the results.
 4. (optional) indicate to the contentSource that the quick action bar has been dismissed.